grokify/ringcentral-sdk-ruby/README.md

 #### Generic HTTP Requests

 To make generic API requests, use included `Faraday` client which can be accessed via `rcsdk.client`.
+The client automatically adds the correct access token to the HTTP request and handles OAuth token refresh using the `OAuth` gem.

 ```ruby
 client = rcsdk.client